 Prophecy is clear about the future.

 The Lord Jesus will come in two stages: (1) the Rapture and (2) the Second Coming.
 At the Rapture, He will come for the saints; at the Second Coming, He will come with the saints.
 At the Rapture, He will come in clouds.
 At the Second Coming, He will come to the earth itself.
 The first coming is to receive the Church unto Himself.
 The Second Coming is to establish His kingdom on earth.
-In the Second Coming, He will fulfill the unconditional promises of the Old Testament such as the Abrahamic and Davidic covenants.
-These covenants (contracts) were given to Israel, so He will establish Israel’s kingdom for her.
+In the Second Coming, He will fulfill the unconditional promises of the Old Testament, such as the Abrahamic and Davidic covenants.
+These covenants (contracts) were given to Israel so that He will establish Israel’s kingdom for her.
 The purpose of the Tribulation is to bring Israel back to God to receive her kingdom.